aljazerzen/connector_arrow/README.md

 - when pushing data, multiple arrow types might be mapped into a single database type (for example, in PostgreSQL, both `Utf8` and `LargeUtf8` will be mapped into `TEXT`).

-As a consequence, a roundtrip of pushing data to a database and querying it back will convert some types.
+As a consequence, a roundtrip of pushing data to a database and querying it back must convert at least some types.
 We call this process "type coercion" and is documented by `Connection::coerce_type`.

+When designing the mapping, we:

-Note that this process will never lose information and will prioritize correctness and predictability over efficiency.
+- guarantee that the roundtrip will not lose information (i.e. numbers losing precision),
+- prioritize correctness and predictability over storage efficiency.

+For example, most databases don't support sorting `UInt8`.
+To get around that, we could:

+1.  store it into `Int8` by bounding the value to range `0..127`, which would lose information.
-For example, `UInt8` could be coerced into `Int8` by subtracting 128 (i.e. reinterpreting the bytes as `Int8`).
-This coercion would be efficient, as the new type would not be larger than the initial, but it would be confusing as value 0 would be converted to -128 and value 255 to 127.
-Instead, databases that don't support unsigned integers, coerce `UInt8` to `Int16`, `UInt16` to `Int32`, `UInt32` to `Int64` and `UInt64` to `Decimal128(20, 0)`.
+2.  store it into `Int8` by subtracting 128 (i.e. just reinterpreting the bytes as `Int8`).
+This
+    coercion would be efficient, as the new type would not be any larger than the original, but it would be confusing as value 0 would be converted to -128 and value 255 to 127.
+3.  store it into `Int16`.
+This uses more space, but it does not lose information or change the meaning of the stored value.
+So `connector_arrow` coerces `UInt8 => Int16`, `UInt16 => Int32`, `UInt32 => Int64` and `UInt64 => Decimal128(20, 0)`.

 ## Dynamic vs static types